 In 2020, the cybersecurity industry saw unprecedented changes and challenges partly because of the global outbreak of COVID-19.
 The pandemic has a direct impact on many of the technological intricacies involved in the management and safekeeping of data, especially in the healthcare industry.
 As organizations make necessary adjustments to comply with the “new normal”, the cybersecurity landscape is expected to undergo significant changes.
 The following are the top five predictions for SaaS security in 2021.

-1. Hacking Activities Will Grow as a Result of SaaS Application Vulnerability
+1. Hacking activities will grow as a result of SaaS vulnerabilities

 One of the major impacts of the COVID-19 pandemic was a dramatic growth in online activities.
 To meet the needs of a growing number of online consumers and enable their employees to work from home, more and more companies are migrating to the cloud.
 Organizations that are new to SaaS applications may take time learning how to implement the right tools for managing cloud systems, networks, and data-storage devices in a secure manner.
 Until they establish an effective SaaS security strategy, they’ll remain vulnerable to breaches.